-February 23, 2026 · 16 min read
+February 23, 2026 · 12 min read

 Audience Segmentation

-But actual casino players are far more diverse.
-Women make up 40%+ of online casino players in many markets.
-Gen Z is entering legal gambling age in enormous numbers.
-Older players (50+) control the majority of household wealth and have time to play.
+The actual player base is far more diverse.
+Women make up 40%+ of online casino players in many markets, Gen Z is entering legal gambling age in enormous numbers, and players over 50 control the majority of household wealth.
+Each underserved group represents low-competition affiliate opportunity with substantial, growing audiences.
+For foundational knowledge, see our beginner's guide to casino affiliate marketing.

 Women Gamblers: The Largest Underserved Segment